save taxes

 Tip 4: Withholding taxpayers should not pay too little

 For taxpayers subject to withholding tax, the withholding tax deducted should ideally cover the tax owed.
 If too much withholding tax was deducted, you will receive a refund with the refund interest.
 If too little was deducted, you will receive an additional charge with the higher default interest rate.
-So make sure you don’t pay too little, otherwise it will be expensive.
+So make sure that you don’t pay too little, otherwise it will be expensive.

 In addition to paying taxes in advance, there are other ways you can optimize your finances by making early payments.
 Do you know the effect of switching your pillar 3a payments from the end of the year to the beginning of the year?